digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/kms_driver_guide.rst

 ``java -cp driver.jar:canton.jar com.digitalasset.canton.CantonEnterpriseApp -c canton.conf # further canton arguments``

-Where canton.jar depends on the canton version, e.g., ``lib/canton-enterprise-2.9.0.jar``.
+Where canton.jar depends on the Canton version, e.g., ``lib/canton-enterprise-2.9.0.jar``.
 The ``canton.conf`` is a configuration file that needs to configure at least one of the nodes to use the driver KMS as outlined above.
 Run a ping for example with